dangeroussmash/junior_dev_recruitment/README.md

 # INFO

 Each one of you will get an email or facebook meessage with your unique ID.
-This IS is important.
+This IS important.

 Probably you didn't have so amazing recruitment experience ever :) But I must do this that way, because, there's twenty five of you.
 So I need to put minimum effort in this recruitment process.
 I've decided not to reject a single application on the first (CV) level.

-At junior level - you can be overwhelmed a little bit with this README and tasks :) But do not worry - Just do, there's not try.
+At junior level - you can be overwhelmed a little bit with this README and tasks :) But do not worry - Just do, there's no try.
 And I think that if you're smart guy or lady - you really can resolve all this - including the learing of how to make git pull request in the given time;

 (this QR code on img is meaningless - really ;) )